celestelayne/mobile-todos-react/README.md

-## BUZZYBEE -- The Simple ToDo Mobile Application
+## BUZZYBEE -- The Simple Mobile Note Maker

-BUZZYBEE [The Simple ToDo Mobile Application](http://mobile-todos-react.meteor.com) is a mobile web app that allows you create, edit, and view short notes -- like to-do lists. **For now you must log in to create a note**
+BUZZYBEE [The Simple Mobile Note Maker](http://mobile-todos-react.meteor.com) is a mobile web app that allows you create, edit, and view short notes -- like to-do lists. **For now you must log in to create a note**

 ### Technologies Used